 The DAG applies to all Data Submissions made as part of the price control (both those that are regular and any other ad-hoc requests as determined by Ofgem.

-The Data Submissions (containing quantitative or qualitative Data) to which the DAG applies are listed in Appendix 1a (electricity transmission), Appendix 1b (gas transmission), Appendix 1c (gas distribution), and Appendix 1d (electricity distribution) and Appendix 1e (electricity system operator).
+The Data Submissions (containing quantitative or qualitative Data) to which the DAG applies are listed in Appendix 1a (electricity transmission), Appendix 1b (gas transmission), Appendix 1c (gas distribution), Appendix 1d (electricity distribution) and Appendix 1e (electricity system operator and gas system planner).

 For all Data Submissions, Licensees are required to: